 Ah – Australia Day in Whistler.
 It’s that time of the year when you’ll hear chants of “Aussie, Aussie, Aussie!” echoing down the Village stroll, met by an enthusiastic “Oi, Oi, Oi!” in response.
 Seemingly half the population of Whistler is Australian and deeply embraces the holiday.
 Whether a local or visitor to Whistler, it’s impossible not to get caught up in the festive and exuberant atmosphere.

-Australia Day falls on a Friday this year (January 26th), but our predictions are that the mayhem will likely start on Thursday – and given the time difference it’s definitely a two-day party.
-Like any good Australian party, this one might just roll right into the weekend.
+Australia Day falls on a Saturday this year (January 26th), but our predictions are that the real party will likely start on Friday afternoon – and given the time difference it’s definitely a two-day party.
+Like any good Australian party, this one might just roll right through the whole weekend.
 Here’s how to make the most of Australia Day in Whistler.

 1. Preparing for Australia Day in Whistler

 Aussies – you’re going to have to don your national colours on this day.
 Canadians, you’d best do the same.
-Head to the Gibbons storefront, located right next to the Helly Hansen store at the shops at the Westin to grab whatever last minute things you need to blend in with the Aussie Crowd – Australian flags will be stocked, as well as other celebratory accessories!
-If we sell out before you can Aussie up, cruise over to Whistler Hardware, they might have a few stickers and tattoos lingering about.
+Head to the Whistler Hardware, they always have a few stickers, flags and tattoos lingering about.

 2. Have a Vague Idea of the Day’s Historical Significance